stevej/tt04-fifo-stevej/README.md

 `almost_full` and `almost_empty` signals exist to tell if that you can batch reads and writes. instead of checking for `full` or `empty` for each read or write attempt you can instead check `almost_full` or `almost_empty` and issue queries based on how many slots are available.
+For this design taped out in TinyTapeout 4, almost_full is 28 and almost_empty is 4.

 # Want to see your own digital design taped out to an ASIC?